-The city has 6 elected offices; 5 council seats and a Mayor, which are all 4 year terms.
-Terms have staggered expiration years, allowing for experienced officers to work with newly elected officials, while supporting city business to continue to move forward.
+The City has 6 elected offices; Five Council seats and Mayor, which are all 4-year terms.
+Terms have staggered expiration years, allowing for experienced officials to work with newly elected officials, while supporting city business to continue to move forward.
 In accordance with our City Charter, Section 4.02, all elections for offices of City Council and Mayor should be conducted on a non partisan basis without designation of political party affiliation.

-If you are interested in running for an elected office in the City of Inverness, you must be a resident of the city for a period of one year preceding the effective date of the term of office.
+- If you are interested in running for an elected office in the City of Inverness, you must reside within the City limits of Inverness for a period of one year preceding the effective date of the term of office.
 Other considerations are:

 - Each candidate must file a statement stating they have received, read, and understand the requirements of Chapter 106, Florida Statutes.

 - A statement of Financial Disclosure must be filed at the time of qualifying.